kien2929/-aws-workshop-001/content/1-BuildingScalableHighlyAvailableWebApplications/1.1-CreateNewAWSAccount/_index.md

 ## Choose Support Plan
 AWS provides different plans with additional services like 24/7 support, best practice advisors, and additional guidance.
 With each higher-tiered plan, there are more services and additional costs.

 On the next page, you can select a support plan for your business or personal account.
 There are five support plans available.
-For this article, we will be choosing the **Basic support - Free plan**.
+For this hands-on, I will be choosing the **Basic support - Free plan**.
 You can learn more about the different plans and features available by navigating to the [Compare Support Plans](https://aws.amazon.com/premiumsupport/plans/) page.

 We will choose a plan by marking the corresponding radio button.
 Then, we’ll select **Complete sign up** to finish.